wholesomevalue/valueblog/content/posts/naked.md

 {{< rawhtml >}}
 <div style="padding: 1em; background-color: #f0f0f0;">
-Someone (or group of people), and by someone I mean a prime broker/mm, created alot of fake shares of GameStop using Naked Short Selling,  attempted to bury the evidence by bankrupting GME - after which no one would ask/care about the fake shares
+Someone (or group of people), and by someone I mean a prime broker/mm, created alot of fake shares of GameStop using Naked Short Selling,  attempted to bury the evidence by bankrupting GME - after which no one would care / ask.
 </div>
 {{< /rawhtml >}}